• Find Senior Living

 Finances are one area of life that is often left as a mess for others to clean up.
 If finances are not properly taken care of, it can cause serious disputes between surviving loved ones.
 Any steps you take today to organize your finances will make things easier for family members.
 Some of these steps can include creating a list of assets and debts (things you own and things you owe) and thinking of the necessary arrangements you can make while you’re living.
 For example, you may consider paying off your loans or taking care of your mortgage.

-When reviewing your finances, there are five main things you should think about:
+When reviewing your finances, there are 5 main things you should think about:

 1. What properties do you own?
 What are their addresses?
 What about associated mortgages?
 Make a list of these items.